chethan-hebbar/moe-inference-server/README.md

 This project is a deep dive into building and serving a state-of-the-art AI model.
 It covers the end-to-end lifecycle, from implementing a Mixture of Experts (MoE) Transformer model from scratch in PyTorch to deploying it in a high-performance, distributed microservice architecture using Java, Python, and Docker.

-The primary goal is to demonstrate a comprehensive understanding of both frontier AI architectures and robust, scalable systems engineering principles.
-The final system supports two distinct inference workflows, showcasing different architectural trade-offs.

 ## Core Architectural Workflows

 This server exposes two API versions, each corresponding to a different backend architecture for performing inference.